-(Note: Pre-med and Graduate school candidates should also take CH 203 & CH 204 Organic Chemistry laboratory in addition to CH 201 and CH 202)
+(Note: Pre-med and graduate school candidates should also take CH 203 & CH 204 (Organic Chemistry laboratory) in addition to CH 201 and CH 202)

-A minimum of three upper division laboratory courses (BI 300- or BI 400-level) are to be selected from three categories of Biology electives.
-No more than two courses from a single group can count toward major requirements.
+A minimum of two upper division laboratory courses (BI 300- or BI 400-level) are to be selected from three categories of Biology electives.
+Students must take at least one course from each category.
+Additional upper level elective courses or graduate research/internships are strongly encouraged.
 The courses should be selected with the advice and consent of the faculty advisor.
 A grade point average of 2.0 must be maintained in biology courses and in the ancillary science and mathematics courses.
 Students considering graduate and professional work should take, as a recommended minimum, calculus and introduction to computer science.